top of page

 • Weakness in certain muscles

-• Increased discomfort with bending or sitting
+• Increased discomfort with bending, sitting, lifting, or twisting

 What Contributes to a Herniated Disc?